Nathan Astle

 Nathan John Astle MNZM (born 15 September 1971) is a former New Zealand cricketer, who played all formats of the game.
 A right-handed batsman who played as an opener in One Day Internationals (ODI), while batting in the middle order in Test matches.
 In a career that spanned 12 years, Astle played 81 Tests and 223 ODIs accumulating 4,702 and 7,090 runs respectively.
 As of 2022, he is New Zealand's fourth-most prolific run scorer.
 Astle collected 154 wickets with his medium-paced bowling at the international level.
 He holds two records – scoring the fastest double century in Test cricket and the second highest individual score in the fourth innings of a Test match.
 Both the records were achieved when he made 222 against England in Christchurch in 2002.
+Astle was a member of the New Zealand team that won the 2000 ICC KnockOut Trophy.
+His innings of 145 not out was the highest individual score by a batsman in the ICC Champions Trophy, which he scored in the 2004 tournament until it was broken by Ben Duckett in 2025 against Australia when he scored 165.

-Astle has played County Cricket in England for Derbyshire, Durham and Nottinghamshire, and for Canterbury in New Zealand.
-He was also a footballer who represented Rangers A.F.C. and good at auto racing.
+Astle has played county cricket in England for Derbyshire, Durham and Nottinghamshire, and played domestically for Canterbury.